Team Building Activities for Preschool Teachers

 Telephone Pictionary

-This is a fun and creative game that pushes people out of their comfort zone and is essentially a hybrid of the games Pictionary and Telephone.
-This works best in groups of five to six people.
-Start by giving everyone a black piece of paper and a pen.
+This fun and creative game pushes people out of their comfort zone.
+It works best in groups of five to six people.
+Start by giving everyone a blank piece of paper and a pen.

-To kick the game off, everyone will write a sentence at the very top of their paper.
+To kick the game off, everyone writes a sentence at the very top of their paper.
 Everyone passes their paper to the right.
-The next person’s job is to read the sentence to themselves and draw a picture of the sentence.
-After drawing the picture, you will fold the sentence backward so the next person cannot see it.
-When everyone is done drawing, you pass your papers to the right again.
-This time, the person will see the picture that was drawn and write a sentence describing the picture.
-Before passing the paper on to the next person, they’ll fold the image backward again, so only the sentence shows.
+The next person reads the sentence silently and draws a picture of the sentence.
+After drawing the picture, they fold the sentence backward so the next person cannot see it.
+When everyone finishes drawing, you pass your papers to the right again.
+This time, the person sees the picture and writes a sentence describing the image.
+Before passing the paper on to the next person, they fold the image backward again, so only the sentence shows.

-The game continues like this until everyone has had a turn with each paper, or you run out of space.
-Then, spend time reading through the sentences and images and laughing at the silly misunderstandings along the way.
+The game continues like this until everyone takes a turn with each paper, or you run out of space.
+Then, spend time reading through the sentences and images to laugh at the silly misunderstandings along the way.

 Walk and talk